patriciayeh/cybersecurity-portfolio/README.md

-# 👋 Welcome to My Cybersecurity Adventure!
+# Patricia's Cybersecurity Portfolio

-Hi there!
-I’m Patricia, and this is where I document my journey into the world of cybersecurity.
-From foundational courses to hands-on labs and projects, this repo is my **learning playground**.
+Welcome!
+This repository documents my journey into cybersecurity — from foundational knowledge to applied labs, projects, and certification preparation.
+It reflects both the technical skills I’m building and my systematic approach to learning and applying cybersecurity concepts.

-## What’s Inside
+## Repository Structure
-- **learning-log/** – My personal notes from courses, books, workshops, and labs.
-Think of this as my digital notebook. 📝
+- **learning-log/** – Organized notes from courses, workshops, and labs
-- **labs/** – Hands-on exercises where I get my hands dirty in TryHackMe, HackTheBox, and other challenges. 🛠️
+- **labs/** – Hands-on exercises demonstrating applied skills and problem-solving
-- **projects/** – Applied projects where I turn what I’ve learned into practical skills. 💡
+- **projects/** – Applied projects showcasing practical cybersecurity solutions
-- **certifications/** – Prep notes for certifications like WiCyS Certified in Cybersecurity℠. 🎓
+- **certifications/** – Prep materials and documentation for certifications such as WiCyS Certified in Cybersecurity℠
-- **screenshots/** – Visual proof of my experiments and lab adventures. 📸
+- **screenshots/** – Visual references supporting labs and projects

-## Skills I’m Exploring
+## Skills and Areas of Focus
-- Networking fundamentals & protocols 🌐
+- Networking fundamentals & protocols
-- Linux & Command Line 💻
+- Linux & Command Line
-- Threat analysis & security tools 🔍
+- Threat analysis & security tools
-- Cloud & application security ☁️
+- Cloud and application security
-- Cybersecurity frameworks (NIST, ISO 27001) 🛡️
+- Cybersecurity frameworks (NIST, ISO 27001)

-## How to Navigate
-Click around!
-Each folder has its own README explaining what you’ll find.
-If you’re just curious about my progress, start with **learning-log/** and **labs/**.

-I’m excited to share my journey and maybe inspire others along the way.
-Let’s dive in!
+This portfolio is designed to demonstrate a **structured, ongoing approach** to developing technical cybersecurity expertise.